Agricultural Land Easements (ALE)

 How to Apply

-To enroll land through agricultural land easements, eligible partners may submit proposals to NRCS to acquire conservation easements on eligible land.
+Eligible cooperating entities submit application proposals to NRCS to acquire conservation easements on eligible land.
+Landowners must work with a cooperating entity and do not submit applications directly to NRCS.
 A partner will need to submit one NRCS-CPA-41 with their application package and one NRCS-CPA-41A for each parcel included in their application package.
-The forms are available on the eForms website.
+For detailed information on the application process, entity application checklists, and parcel application checklists, view the information for entities page.

 To learn how to get started with NRCS, visit www.nrcs.usda.gov/getstarted